 However, setting up a cozy safe nursery for the baby is not so easy.
 The task demands a lot of homework and experience.
-Unlike other things in your baby room like the crib, toys or any other gadgets, a baby monitor is the one great device that technology has blessed us, that needs to be selected wisely and placed rightly to ensure the baby’s safety and for you to have peace of mind.
+Unlike other things in your baby’s room like the crib, toys, or any other gadgets, a baby monitor is the one great device that technology has blessed us, that needs to be selected wisely and placed rightly to ensure the baby’s safety and for you to have peace of mind.

-Today, there are more than 50 brands of baby monitors available (on Amazon) each offering many useful features and in wide price range.
+Today, there are more than 50 brands of baby monitors available (on Amazon) each offering many useful features and in a wide price range.

-Understanding which monitoring system suits best for you and what features are “a must have”, which one is “not so mandatory, but nice to have” and which features “can be compromised with” is not so easy to conclude.
+Understanding which monitoring system suits best for you and what features are “a must-have”, which one is “not so mandatory, but nice to have” and which features “can be compromised with” is not so easy to conclude.

 Here, in this baby monitor buying guide, we are trying to make you understand different types of baby monitors – their advantages and limitations and different features available in a baby monitor.